sooftware/sooftware/README.md

 <p  align="center"><img src="https://github.com/sooftware/sooftware/blob/master/images/code.gif" alt="Coder GIF" width="400" height="320">

 I would like to introduce myself as an artificial intelligence research engineer rather than a research scientist.
 My dream is to create conversational digital humans who people emotionally engage with - so I am very interested in deep learning techniques such as speech recognition, speech synthesis, and open-domain dialogue.
 Recently I began a startup with 5 co-founding members - all of them were my teammates at Kakao Brain.
-We named our startup TUNiB.
+We named our startup **[TUNiB](http://www.tunib.ai/)**.
 We are looking for talented colleagues to work with.
 If you are interested, please don't hesitate to contact me.